 - ½ cup pure maple syrup

 - 1 large egg beaten

-Combine the flour, cinnamon, salt, and baking soda in a mixing bowl and whisk until thoroughly combined
+- Combine the dry ingredients (the flour, cinnamon, salt, and baking soda) in a large mixing bowl and whisk until thoroughly combined

-In a second bowl, combine the butter, maple syrup, egg, and vanilla extract
+- In a second bowl, combine the wet ingredients (the butter, maple syrup, egg, applesauce and vanilla extract)

-Add the applesauce and blueberries and stir until just combined
+- Add the blueberries and stir until just combined

-Fill each cup in the pan to about ¾ full and bake for about 15 minutes, or until a toothpick inserted into the centre of a muffin comes out clean.
+- Fill each muffin cup in the pan to about ¾ full and bake for about 15 minutes, or until a toothpick inserted into the centre of a muffin comes out clean.